mjx-project/mjx/README.md

 </table>

 This sever usage uses gRPC.
 Thus, actually any programming language is availabe to develop your own Mahjong AI.
-For Python, we provide a convinent wrapper `mjx.Agent.server()`.
+For Python, we provide a convinent wrapper `mjx.Agent.serve()`.

 ## Notes

-Mjx is still under development.
+Mjx is still under active development.
 APIs might change without notice before v1.0.
 Especially,

 * Default behavior of `env.rewards(reward_type)`and `env.done(done_type)`
 * Protobuf schema
-* Feature extraction APIs (currently, `Observation.to_features()`)
+* Feature extraction APIs (currently, provided by `Observation.to_features()`)

 ## How to develop